Wall Street ticks up to the cusp of its record heights

 NEW YORK — The U.S. stock market is drifting near its record heights on Tuesday as the floodgates open for companies reporting how much profit they made during the summer.

-The S&P 500 was up 0.1% in afternoon trading and is sitting just 0.2% below its all-time high set earlier this month.
-The Dow Jones Industrial Average was up 282 points, or 0.6%, as of 1:30 p.m.
-Eastern time, and the Nasdaq composite was edging down by 0.1%.
+The S&P 500 rose 0.2% in midday trading and is sitting just 0.1% below its all-time high set earlier this month.
+The Dow Jones Industrial Average was up 328 points, or 0.7%, as of 11:50 a.m.
+Eastern time, and the Nasdaq composite was edging down by less than 0.1%.

-RTX, the aerospace and defense company, and Danaher, the life sciences and diagnostics company, jumped nearly 8% after delivering better profit for the latest quarter than analysts expected.
-Coca-Cola rose 3.8% after likewise topping Wall Street's profit expectations.
+RTX, the aerospace and defense company, and Danaher, the life sciences and diagnostics company, also jumped to gains of at least 7% after delivering better profit for the latest quarter than analysts expected.
+Coca-Cola rose 3.7% after likewise topping Wall Street's profit expectations.

 Keeping the market in check were drops for some Big Tech stocks, which lost momentum following their own rallies.
-A 1.8% drop for Google parent Alphabet from its all-time high was among the heaviest weights on the S&P 500.
-Broadcom fell 2.1%.
+A 3.6% drop for Google parent Alphabet from its all-time high was the heaviest weight on the S&P 500.
+Broadcom fell 1.4%.

 The pressure is on companies to show that their profits are growing following a torrid rally of 35% for the S&P 500 from a low in April.
 It's one way they can justify their high stock prices amid criticism that they're too expensive.